 The consultants work hand-in-hand with opportunistic gypsy Program Directors, many of whom disguise their ignorance with intimidation tactics.
 They are brought in to replace other local Program Directors, many of whom are successful with their stations.
 But, to justify their existenses, the consultant and imported Program Director have to mark their territory, like a male dog pissing on a fire hydrant and growling at those who question them.

 Many times a Program Director is brought in to simply "ride herd" on a format because there is no need for knowledge of that music.
 He's just a puppet of the consultant, who, in return, is doing only what all the other consultants do.

-Suddenly, DJ's are fired and are replaced by a computerized, out-of-town "Mr. Balls" with his deep voice who keeps telling you how great the station and its music are.
+Suddenly, DJ's are fired and are replaced by a computerized, out-of-town, or by satellite syndication, "Mr. Balls" with his deep voice who keeps telling you how great the station and its music are.
 Over and over.
 "Our station is great."
 "These songs are terrific."
 "It's FUN to listen to us!"